-- Fluids, if levels are too low (dehydration)
+- Fluids, if levels are too low, a condition called dehydration.

-- Blood pressure medications to normalize low blood pressure related to shock or to help with heart function
+- Blood pressure medicines to treat low blood pressure related to shock or to help with heart function.

-- Medications that reduce the risk of blood clots, such as aspirin or heparin
+- Medicines that lower the risk of blood clots, such as aspirin or heparin.

-Treatment to reduce swelling and inflammation may include:
+Treatment to limit swelling and inflammation may include:

-- Other types of treatment, such as targeted therapies aimed at reducing high levels of proteins called cytokines, which can cause inflammation
+- Other types of treatment, such as targeted therapies aimed at lowering high levels of proteins called cytokines, which can cause inflammation.

 Coping and support